Aldi Al Achya

-Aldi Al Achya (born 11 April 1994) is an Indonesian tarkam footballer who plays as a winger and forward for Liga 2 club Bekasi City.
+Aldi Al Achya (born 11 April 1994) is an Indonesian footballer who plays as a winger and forward for Liga 2 club Persela Lamongan.

 Club career

 Persita Tangerang

 Was born in Tangerang, Aldi started his professional career with Persita Tangerang on 2012.

 Persija Jakarta (loan)

 Aldi returned to the 2016 Indonesia Soccer Championship A, joining Persija Jakarta on loan from Persita Tangerang.